lidabing/Syncia/README.md

 - 🎨 Has both light mode and dark mode !
 - 📚 Answer questions in context with text from webpage.
 - 👁️ Screenshot any region and query GPT 4 Vision
+- 🔍 **Smart Lens**: Hover over any link and press `Space` to preview content with AI-powered summaries (Articles, GitHub repos, Products, Videos).
 - 🦙 Supports local models with Ollama
 - 🔐 Secure and fully Free and open source forever.
 (Please consider giving this project a star 🌟 and contributing 💖 to support the project.)